nautls/nautilus-wallet/privacy-policy.md

 1. **Data Collection**

    - We do not collect any personal data.
-   - Our extension queries public nodes for balance and transaction history but **does not store any information**.
+   - Our extension uses wallet addresses to query public nodes for balance and transaction history but **does not store any of this information**.

 2. **Data Sharing**